felixs8696/maze_game/README.md

 adventurer wants to look at the game master's logs to verify a previously uncovered observation, all adventurers must unanimously agree, otherwise the information will not be revealed.
 After each turn, the game master will ask the adventurers if they want to peek at the board.
-If there is ever a discrepancy, a non-player party may peek to make sure the game state is playable and consistent.
+If there is ever a discrepancy, a non-player party may peek to make sure the game state is favorite and consistent.

 ### Moves